ahmedabdelaziz5/email-automation-system/README.md

 #### Email automation is a way to create emails that reach the right people with the right message at the right moment—without doing the work every time, sending automated messages leveraging a marketing automation tool.

+#### the term of emails will be mentioned as event ( we can say that any scheduled email is scheduled event , etc.. )

 # Modules

 # User module :